scollinselliott/eratosthenes/README.md

 sequences.

-While software exists for sampling radiocarbon dates subject to relational constructs, such as [BCal](https://bcal.shef.ac.uk/) (C. E.
-Buck, Christen, and James 1999) and [OxCal](https://c14.arch.ox.ac.uk/oxcal.html) (Bronk Ramsey 2009), the aim of `eratosthenes` is to extend the application of probability theory to dating all archaeological phenomena, especially the production dates
+While software exists for sampling radiocarbon dates subject to relational constructs, such as [BCal](https://bcal.shef.ac.uk/) (Buck, Christen, and James 1999) and [OxCal](https://c14.arch.ox.ac.uk/oxcal.html) (Bronk Ramsey 2009), the aim of `eratosthenes` is to extend the application of probability theory to dating all archaeological phenomena, especially the production dates